Fannon/mobo/README.md

 ### Installation
 mobo should be installed on the machine you're developing your model on.
 It doesn't have to be installed on the server itself.

-Install mobo and create a new project:
+First install mobo and create a default project structure:
 ```sh
 $ npm install -g mobo               # Installs mobo globally.
 If this fails: "sudo npm install -g mobo"
 $ mkdir new_model && cd new_model   # Creates and enters new directory